 Hey everyone!
 I hope you a great weekend!
 Today I want to share a couple of really simple and inexpensive Valentine’s Day projects and my Valentine’s Day vignette.
 My favorite project is the banner which is so crazy simple and you could apply to any holiday or party.
 Everyone has cardboard boxes in their house from cereal, rice, crackers etc. Well, this is a great way to recycle some of that material.

-- a couple of cardboard boxes (or more, depending on how long you want your banner
+- a couple of cardboard cereal boxes (or more, depending on how long you want your banner)

 - scrapbook paper

-- Stencils of whatever size letter you want
+- Stencils of whatever size letter and font you like

 - spray adhesive

 I started out by breaking down the boxes so they were flat and then I cut them apart into sheets.
 I drew out a pattern on what was the inside of the box with a ruler.
 It was a shape I liked in a size I thought I wanted.

-Then I cut it out and copied it on to 3 more sections of cardboard so that I had 4 pieces exactly the same size to spell out LOVE.
+Then I cut the shape out and copied it on to 3 more sections of cardboard so that I had 4 pieces exactly the same size to spell out LOVE.

 Although I adore red for Christmas, I’m not a huge fan of bright red, in your face, Valentine’s decorations so I had picked out some neutral scrapbook paper to use for this project…

 I flipped the paper over to the back and traced the cardboard template out…